 So yesterday I wrote about my tests on bypassing an hostile NAT that left me with a public-accessible dynamic IPv6.
 This helps me a whole lot, but it ’s almost unusable for more than a couple of days as I cannot know the IP address (unless that is I mail it to myself each time it change).
-The idea of using Mobile IPv6 to get a stable address for the box left away because of the complexity, I came back on my steps to my original, possibly easy, option: dynamic hostnames.
+The idea of using Mobile IPv6 to get a stable address for the box was a complete no-go because of the complexity, I came back on my steps to my original, possibly easy, option: dynamic hostnames.

 Dynamic hostnames are a very old technology to work around the issue of dynamic IPs (which was much more common years ago), it seemed obvious to me that the solution was the easiest to implement: I get a stable address (in form of hostname) to the router, then I can get to the remaining hosts through a SSH jump (or some kind of limited-scope IPv6 routing).